michele-bellomo/CODALAB-ACRECascadeCompetition/README.md

 More information available at: <a>https://competitions.codalab.org/competitions/27176</a>

-I faced this challenge by designing a U-Net style neural network, implemented in "u-net.ipynb".
+I faced this challenge by designing a U-Net style neural network, implemented in "U-Net.ipynb".